 Just as nowadays we are often scared of exposing ourselves in creative ways, so it is the same when it comes to ‘stretching’ our experience of astrology by acting out, or in any way entering into, the rich inner landscape of our ‘play of life.’
 It is easier to take a purely psychological approach.
 But how about this as a reminder of an old and sacred approach?
 In a 14 AD text, called ‘Astronomica’, Marichus refers to the ‘Houses’ (the areas of life expression) of the horoscope as ‘Temples’ to visit, to worship deities, and to be where the outer world meets the inner world.
 I like to think of the images, which the planetary symbols rest behind, as doorways to understanding ourselves and to communicating in as open or as narrow a way as we choose, with the outside world.
 In that sense our birth chart is a road map, holding so many routes and crossroads to a destination.

-And as a result, we judge ourselves, often finding ourselves wanting!
-Surely, how much more interesting and explorative it is to allow those same energies and many others to be brought to life – rusty though they may be – and enjoyed.
-Then, we will really feel alive – in our own unique way.
+As a result, we judge ourselves, often finding ourselves wanting!
+How much more interesting and explorative it is to allow those same energies and many others to be brought to life – rusty though they may be – and enjoyed.
+Then we will really feel alive – in our own unique way.